 Tire Air Pressure Label

-Spare Tire: In the truck it's located under the bed/cab below the passenger seat.
+Spare Tire: Located under the bed/cab below the passenger seat.

 Jack Points: The manual says you can jack the truck from the front and rear axle beams.
 There are also two metal protrusion jack points at the extreme front corners.
 The rear leaf suspension forward mounts (just forward of the rear wheels) are also approved jack points.